 Sounds a lot like a movie where we watch Americans held abroad or former POWs.

-I have always said that if a POW being tortured signs a document, they do not deserve to get judged by the American people because of the the circumstances under which none of us have ever lived.
+I have always said that if a POW being tortured signs a document, they do not deserve to get judged by the American people because of the circumstances under which none of us have ever lived.

 On Friday, apparently 50,000 more documents were handed over.

-This is only weeks before he's supposed to go to trial, and he can't even sit with his attorneys to go over these documents before the trial date.
+And he can't even sit with his attorneys to go over these documents before the trial date.

 I mean, it's really incredible what they're doing to him.